 1 - Rapidly advancing the care of seniors living with frailty through applied research.

 First, research priorities are chosen based on their abilities to make meaningful contributions to care at Perley Health and beyond.

 2- Knowledge transfer of lessons learned so that others can adopt best practices.

 Second, evidence-based practices will drive widespread knowledge-transfer and education in clinical care.

-3- Becoming Canada’s leader for excellence in the care of the elderly
+3- Becoming Canada’s leader for excellence in the care of seniors living with frailty.

-Finally, Perley Health will be contributing to and influencing government policies to achieve excellence in caring for frail seniors and Veterans.
+Finally, Perley Health will be contributing to and influencing government policies to achieve excellence in caring for Seniors and Veterans living with frailty.